About

 I'm often asked the same questions about instruments and instrument making and I'll try to answer them here.

-How long does it take to make?It may be from two months for a violin or viola, to three or four months for a cello added to which is time allocated for varnishing.
-All my instruments are sealed to stabilise the wood, giving you the benefit of an instrument more protected from changes in relative humidity and less likely to need seasonal adjustments.
-All my instruments are finished in oil varnishes giving you the benefit of this supple medium used in the great instruments of Stradivari and others of his era.
+It may be from two or three months for a violin or viola, to around six months for a cello added to which is time allocated for varnishing and setting up.
+All my instruments are sealed internally to stabilise the wood, giving you the benefit of an instrument more protected from changes in relative humidity and less likely to need seasonal adjustment.
+Although it takes considerably longer than other methods, all my instruments are finished in oil varnishes and pigment glazes giving you the benefit of these supple finishes used in the great instruments of Stradivari and others of his era.
 Plenty of time is given for thorough drying between coats and then hardening for a number of weeks before setting up and adjusting.
 When the varnish is dry I then spend as much time as is necessary on setting up and adjustment to optimise the playability, response, tone, strength and projection of each instrument.
-To suit your unique requirements, adjustment continues while you are in the process of buying one of my instruments.
+To suit your unique requirements, adjustment may continue while you are in the process of buying one of my instruments.

 Surely it must be very difficult?

-Why should I play an Alan McGeoch hand-made instrument?As a Bachelor of Music with Honours, I have a wealth of experience in active music making including singing, playing, teaching (as a Principal Teacher) and examining, my aim always being for the performer and listener alike to enjoy the music and come out smiling.
-In addition to this valuable depth of insight into music and the needs of string players, to be shared with you in my blog, I have over ten years’ experience making instruments of the violin family.
-Time spent studying good instruments, the body of research evidence of recent decades, asking 'why' and experimenting to develop knowledge and skills in instrument design, acoustics and the best musical uses of the natural properties of wood is time well spent.
-Stradivari seemed to have always been striving for a perfection and that feels right to me.
+As a Bachelor of Music with Honours, I have a wealth of experience in active music making including singing, playing, teaching (as a Principal Teacher) and examining, my aim always being for the performer and listener alike to enjoy the music and come out smiling.
+I apply these principles to my profession as a luthier.
+In addition to this depth of insight into music and the needs of string players, I have gathered valuable experience through making, repairing, restoring and adjusting instruments of the violin family since 2007.
+Time spent studying good instruments, the body of research evidence of recent decades, always asking 'why' and experimenting to develop knowledge and skills in instrument design, acoustics and the best musical uses of the natural properties of wood, all this is time well spent.
+Stradivari seems to have always been striving for a perfection and that feels right to me.

 My philosophy is one of continual improvement, led by feedback from players and listeners and my own natural desire to explore new approaches.
 I take meticulous care in setting up and adjusting instruments, with appraisal by experienced players.
 My interpretations of the great instruments of the early 18th century have been optimised and refined through time to give responsive instruments with great tone from the outset, while paying attention to the development of the sound as the instrument matures.
 All this comes together to make instruments that provide enjoyment and satisfaction for the player and their audience.
 To make this happen I like to work together with players of all backgrounds, skills and ambitions to create the instrument they desire.